alchemycodelab/alchemy-student-projects/Fall-2019-Cohort/Foundations-I.md

 ### Mindsweepers

 > Description
->>A reimagined version of the classic 90's desktop computer game.
+>>A re-imagined version of the classic 90's desktop computer game.
 Written in Vanilla JavaScript with a 5-member team in a week-long sprint.

 * [Repo FE](https://acl-minesweeper.github.io/mindsweepers/)
 * [Deployed Site](https://acl-minesweeper.github.io/mindsweepers/)